 They are easy to identify with their gray or light-to-dark brown coats.
 The milk has the closest protein to fat ratio of any breed, making it ideal cheese milk.
 This breed originated in Switzerland.

 These cows are red with white markings, white, or roan.
 Like the previous four breeds, it has a favorable protein to fat ratio, which cheese makers prefer.
 This breed originated in Northeastern England.

 Dairy products are vital in building and maintaining strong, healthy bones.
 Important nutrients like calcium, potassium, vitamin D, and protein are found in dairy.
 Along with contributing to improved bone health, dairy products also reduce the risk of cardiovascular disease, type 2 diabetes, and high blood pressure.
-A few healthy sources of dairy are non-fat/low-fat milk, cheese, and yogurt.
 Depending on age, having 2-3 cups of dairy every day is recommended as part of a healthy diet.
 See the chart below to discover how much dairy you should have in your diet!

 Fresh milk from dairy farms is collected and brought to the creamery.
 The cream is then separated from the fresh whole milk using centrifugal force.
 It is then pasteurized and the cream is beaten vigorously in a churning cylinder until it thickens naturally into butter.
 The remaining liquid (buttermilk) is drained off, and the butter is mixed and blended.
 At this point, salt is sometimes added.
 It is then packaged and sent off to the grocery store!